 Both residents and non-residents can open a bank account in Luxembourg.
 However, it is not a legal requirement to do so.
 You can manage your finances from an overseas account if you prefer.

 Opening a bank account in Luxembourg will make it much easier to manage your finances if you are living there.
 Therefore, it makes sense to look into what account options are available to you.
 Having a bank account in Luxembourg will save both time and money when it comes to managing your day-to-day life.
-It will also help when it comes to paying utility bills or if you want to take out a mortgage.
+It will also help when it comes to paying utility bills in Luxembourg or if you want to take out a mortgage in Luxembourg.

 Before you open a bank account in Luxembourg